-Please be aware that Dial-A-Ride cannot transport individuals with medical conditions or symptoms for which a higher level of care and transportation is needed.
-Dial-A-Ride will not transport anyone whose condition appears to prevent him or her from being safely transported.
+Please be aware that Paratransit cannot transport individuals with medical conditions or symptoms for which a higher level of care and transportation is needed.
+Paratransit will not transport anyone whose condition appears to prevent him or her from being safely transported.
 Personal Care Attendants are strongly encouraged to accompany individuals who require special assistance.

 New Year's Day

-Dial-A-Ride provides service to eligible passengers throughout Skagit County.
+Paratransit provides service to eligible passengers throughout Skagit County who live within 3/4 of a mile boundary of our fixed route service.
 The level of service available to you will be determined by the review of your application and by the area in which you reside.
-You will receive a determination letter that will explain the level of service available to you within 21 days after the receipt of your completed Dial-A-Ride application.
-Please see Pocket Service Areas info if you live more than 3/4 of a mile from the nearest Skagit Transit Fixed Route.
+You will receive a determination letter that will explain the level of service available to you within 21 days after the receipt of your completed Paratransit application.